Top 7 Highlights of Nepal Annapurna Circuit Trek

 Day 13: Early morning hike to Poon hill (3210m), descend to Tikhedhunga and drive to Pokhara, 8 hours.

 Day 14: Drive from Pokhara to Kathmandu, 5-6 hours drive.

 Day 15: Departure

-When is the best time to trek around Annapurna Circuit?
+When is the best time to trek around Nepal Annapurna Circuit Trek?

-Autumn (September to November) and spring (March to May) are the two best time for Round Annapurna Trek.
-During these seasons, the weather and temperature conditions around the Annapurna Circuit is just perfect for trekking.
+Autumn (September to November) and spring (March to May) are the two best times for Round Annapurna Trek.
+During these seasons, the weather and temperature conditions around the Nepal Annapurna Circuit are perfect for trekking.
 The days are bright and sunny with little to cloudless skies.
 You can get breathtaking views of the Himalayas.
 Also, the temperature is neither too hot nor too cold.

 But you can also trek in winter and monsoon.
 If you want to travel in winter, you have plenty of opportunities to play with snow, and in the rainy season, you can see the greenery during this trek.
 The trekking trail is not crowded in the winter and monsoon.
 Trekking during winter or monsoon is the best choice if you want to trek peacefully in solitary.

-In conclusion, the Annapurna Circuit Trek is a classic trek that rewards the trekkers with the best features of north-central Nepal.
+In conclusion, the Nepal Annapurna Circuit Trek is a classic trek that rewards the trekkers with the best features of north-central Nepal.
 The trek offers natural, Himalayan, and cultural features perfect for avid trekkers who crave to explore thrilling and exciting sites with incredible travel experiences.

-Furthermore, if you want to learn more about the Annapurna Circuit Trek or have any questions regarding this trek or any other trek in Nepal, then please feel free to contact us.
+Furthermore, if you want to learn more about the Nepal Annapurna Circuit Trek or have any questions regarding this trek or any other trek in Nepal, please feel free to contact us.